methods hero image

 Web development methodologies and approaches

-As soon as you get in touch with a web development company, you enter another universe: a new language, many unknown terms and numerous questions that you need to provide answers to.
-The first question that a brand-new client of a web agency asks him/herself is “How does it all work?”.
-That’s a good question: you’d better know the rules before entering a game you want to win.
+As soon as you get in touch with a web development company, you enter another universe: a new language, many unknown terms, and numerous questions that you need to provide answers to.
+The first question that a brand-new client of a web agency asks themselves is “How does it all work?”
+That’s a good question: You’d better know the rules before entering a game you want to win.

-Today we want to tell you about methodologies for web applications development.
-The workflow is built differently in every approach, the tools used vary too, as well as the principles and rules that are especially emphasized.
+Today, we want to tell you about application development methodologies.
+The workflow is built differently in every approach; the tools used vary, too, as well as the principles and rules that are endorsed.

-After reading this article you’ll be able to tell the Waterfall from Lean, and Kanban from Scrum, and you will speak the same language as a developer.
+After reading this article, you will be able to tell Waterfall from Lean and Kanban from Scrum, and you will speak the same language as developers.

 Some of these methodologies found application in other areas of business.
-So, when you finish reading this article, you will know something new and useful for your business too.
-Who could stop you from using the Kanban approach in your grocery, right?
+So, when you finish reading this article, you will learn something new and useful for your business, too.
+And who could stop you from using the Kanban approach for your grocery shopping?

 Consider a typical workflow of an IT company.
-Let’s take as a basis the situation when a potential client contacts a development team.
+Let’s take a situation where a potential client contacts a web development team.

-After the company gets a message from a lead, a sales manager and the lead discuss the needs (or the Scope of Work documentation if the lead already knows what (s)he wants).
-The sales manager briefs the lead about the desired outcome, the Definition of Done, timeline, budget, essential requirements, and possible bottlenecks.
-At this stage, the sales manager qualifies the lead and whether it fits the target audience of the company’s services: if a prospect needs a website and a PWA and a particular company builds only mobile apps, it’s definitely better to say farewells to each other.
+After the company gets a message from a potential client, they and the sales manager discuss the needs or the Scope of Work documentation if the lead already knows what they want.
+The sales manager fills out a brief with the details of the desired outcome, the Definition of Done, the timeline, the budget, essential requirements, and possible bottlenecks.
+At this stage, the sales manager assesses the lead and whether the company will be able to deliver what is requested.
+For instance, if a prospect needs a website and a PWA, but the company builds only mobile apps, it is better to say farewells to each other.

 Stage 2.
 Discovery and project research

-Discovery includes a deep investigation of the lead’s business requirements and the framing of a rough solution.
+Discovery includes an investigation of the lead’s business requirements and picking a tentative solution.

 • What technology stack should be used?

-• How an application will be scaled further and does this tech stack address further needs?
+• How will an application be scaled further, and does this tech stack fit further needs?

 • Is there a match between our proposed solutions and the lead’s vision?

-If the rough solution and the budget are accepted, the sales manager passes available documentation and specifications to a lead developer for further, more detailed investigation and estimation.
-After several iterations, the sales manager and the lead together create a description of the scope of work.
+If the solution and budget are accepted, the sales manager passes available documentation and specifications to the lead developer for further, more detailed investigation and estimation.
+After several iterations, the sales manager and the lead draw up a scope of work.

-Here the sales manager takes off and the project manager or a lead developer steps in.
+The sales manager takes off, and the project manager or a lead developer steps in.
 The lead becomes a client.

-A wireframe is literally a draft or a schema of a future web page.
+A wireframe is a draft of a future web page.
 It includes all the blocks that should be placed on the page and gives an impression of a page’s grid.
-Having the wireframes in makes it possible to provide a more precise estimate and sweat the details of the functionality.
+Wireframes allow for a more precise estimate and sweat the details of the functionality.

 Stage 4.
 UI design

 Once the wireframes are complete, we can move on to the design of a user interface and apply brand colors and elements.
+The website in progress gets an adaptive layout, so it is easy and pleasant to browse on a mobile device.
 A designer works on design assets until final approval.
-The lead developer controls the design process as the outcome should be realizable within the client’s budget.
+The lead developer controls the design process since the outcome should be realizable within the client’s budget.

 Stage 5.
 Back-end development